 Atlantis, in the tradition of antiquity, a large island in the Western Ocean (the ocean to the west of the known world), near the Pillars of Hercules.
-The first recorded accounts of Atlantis, which is said to have been engulfed by the ocean as the result of an earthquake, appear in Timaeus and Critias, two dialogues by Plato.
-According to the account in Timaeus, the island was described to the Athenian statesman Solon by an Egyptian priest, who maintained that Atlantis was larger than Asia Minor and Libya combined.
+The first recorded accounts of Atlantis, which is said to have been engulfed by the ocean as the result of an earthquake, appear in Timaeus and Critias.
+These are two dialogues by Plato.
+According to the account in Timaeus, the island was described to the Athenian statesman Solon by an Egyptian priest.
+He maintained that Atlantis was larger than Asia Minor and Libya combined.

 A biorhythm (or biological rhythm) is a hypothetical cyclic (Circular) pattern of alterations in physiology, emotions, and/or intellect.
 “Bio” pertains to life and “rhythm” pertains to the flow with regular movement.
 The theory of biorhythms claims one’s lifecycle is affected by rhythmic cycles and makes approximate predictions of cycles of physical, mental and emotional characteristics.

-In parapsychology, Clairvoyance is the word used for a form of ESP (extra-sensory perception) in which a psychic aquires knowledge about an object or situation, without the use of the five senses i.e. by paranormal means.
-It literally means “Clear Seeing” which is taken from late 17th century French clair (clear) & voyant (seeing) A Clairvoyant is a person who practices Clairvoyance.
+In parapsychology, Clairvoyance is the word used for a form of ESP (extra-sensory perception) in which a psychic gets knowledge about an object or situation, without the use of the five senses i.e. by paranormal means.
+It literally means “Clear Seeing” which is taken from late 17th-century French clair (clear) & voyant (seeing) A Clairvoyant is a person who practices Clairvoyance.
 (On the web you will see adverts for CLAIRVOYANT READINGS – this is a psychic reading with a Clairvoyant)